 It’s more meaningful and accurate in Spanish to English translation, if you translate the meaning, rather than the word.
 For example, the most exact English meaning of the Spanish word obtener is ‘to obtain’.
-However, it’s more practical and simple to translate this as ‘to get’, instead of ‘to obtain’.
+However, it’s more practical to translate this as ‘to get’, instead of ‘to obtain’.

 Being able to translate Spanish to English is extremely useful if you are a Spanish tourist guide, taking tourists to most rural parts of the Spanish speaking countries, especially Latin America.
-Here, there English speaking population is very limited, therefore in order to make it a fruitful visit for your tourists, knowing Spanish and English fairly well would be an added advantage.
+Here, the English speaking population is very limited, therefore in order to make it a fruitful visit for your tourists, knowing Spanish and English fairly well would be an advantage.